Three Interlockers Along the Galveston Island Causeway

 at the Galveston lift bridge but the BNSF Galveston Subdivision train

 dispatcher in Spring had a role in the operation of the bridge."
+There

-Above: This Library of
+Above Left: This Library of

-Congress photo was possibly taken at the
+Congress photo was possibly taken at the commissioning of Tower 97.
+With boats,

-special appears to be happening.
-Note that the upper floor of the Tower 97
+time, the upper floor of the Tower 97

-building houses the tower structure and nothing else.
-The building was later
+building housed the tower structure and nothing else.
+Note that the counterweight of the drawbridge

 is adjacent to the tower, which is on the mainland side of the waterway.
 This